RedisGears/RedisGears/docs/docs/Configuration.md

 ## error-verbosity

-The `error-verbosity` configuration option controls the verbosity of error messages that will be provided by Triggers and Functions.
+The `error-verbosity` configuration option controls the verbosity of error messages that will be provided by triggers and functions.
 The higher the value the more verbose the error messages will be (for example, including stack traces and extra information for better analysis and debugging).

 _Expected Value_